 When Adderall® hits the bloodstream, it can trigger an elevation in blood pressure, breathing and heart rates, body temperature, and blood sugar levels.
 There is an increase in focus, and a decrease in appetite.
 (The latter makes Adderall® susceptible for misuse as a weight-loss drug.)
 These effects can all take a toll on the body’s brain, lungs, and other organs.
 With Adderall® abuse, those symptoms can intensify and may lead to hypertension, insomnia, weight loss, muscle weakness, constipation, organ dysfunction, head and stomach pain, lung damage leading to pulmonary distress, and increased risk for cardiac arrest or stroke, among other problems.
 But one of the biggest areas of impact is with the brain and its resulting effect on mood.

-Adderall® Abuse and Mood Disorders
+Adderall® Abuse and Mood Swings